The Rising Festival 2019 Celebrating International Women’s Day ***Registration closes 7th March***

 In this session we’ll examine how women have found strength in the face of unimaginable difficulties and look at ways you can ensure that, even if you can’t avoid these experiences, you can build resilience and position yourself to get through them.

-This Open Conversation is chaired by BBC Look East presenter Amanda Goodman, with speakers including Anna Harvey, Partner of Price Bailey Legal Services, Entrepreneur, Speaker and Author Loveness Mangezi and the Chief Executive of Arthur Rank Hospice Charity, Dr Lynn Morgan.
+This open conversation is chaired by Zara Janjua and features speakers; Anna Harvey, Partner of Price Bailey Legal Services, Entrepreneur, Speaker and Author Loveness Mangezi, Jennifer Mullucks, Home Search Consultant for Garrington Property Finders and the Chief Executive of Arthur Rank Hospice Charity, Dr Lynn Morgan.

 Calling all Coaches